 HMRC have been using its information-gathering powers to retrieve lists of investors from various exchanges over the past few years.
 HMRC have sent ‘nudge’ letters to investors if you have received a letter please feel free to contact one of our experts to discuss.

 How we can help

-We have an experienced team of advisors familiar with the unique challenges relating to Crypto trading and currency who can provide support with:
+We have an experienced team of crypto tax advisors familiar with the unique challenges relating to crypto trading and currency who can provide support with:

 - Calculating your taxable gains and losses